CodyTolene/pip-boy-apps/apps/customradio/README.md

 ### Tips

-- Press the top-left knob on a currently playing song to stop it.
 - Avoid adding more than ~100 songs to the `/RADIO` folder to keep performance smooth.
 - Keep scrolling to get to the next/previous pages, the list paginates by 10